-Correlation, CAPM, Fama-French, variable selection
+Correlation, CAPM, multiple regression, variable selection

-Correlation, CAPM, Fama-French factors, train/test, variable selection.
+Correlation, CAPM (simple regression), multiple regression, train/test, variable selection.

 Prof. Xuhu Wan